0GiS0/azure-dev-center-demos/README.md

 - [Azure Dev Center CLI](https://learn.microsoft.com/en-us/cli/azure/devcenter?view=azure-cli-latest)
 - [Gum](https://github.com/charmbracelet/gum)

-You will also need a `.env` file with a personal access token to read GitHub repo contents.
-See `.env-sample` for the expected format.
+**Important:** You will also need a `.env` file with a personal access token (PAT) to read GitHub repo contents.
+- Create a `.env` file by copying the `.env-sample`.
+- Populate it with your GitHub PAT.
+See [GitHub documentation on creating a PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) if you need help.

 ---